DahlitzFlorian/TodoList/README.md

 # TodoList

 ### Developer

 The current developer and owner is: Florian Dahlitz

 Free use for everybody.

 ### Note
-1. You have to change the 'String^ fullPath' variable in MyForm.h line 64
+1. You have to change the ```String^ fullPath``` variable in MyForm.h line 64 (path to folder in which the category-files are created in)
+2. Make sure that the folder "categories" exists
-2. Compile and have fun
+3. Compile and have fun

 ### Currently not available
 1. Open and editing of all existing categories